imarc/handbook/strategy.markdown

 ### Team Members

 For large projects, the strategy team will include most of the following roles.
-More often, a single person may wear several hats… and only a few people are needed.
+More often, a single person may wear several hats and only a few people are needed.

 #### Producer or Project Manager